 By the end of October 2017 if your website features any kind of text input Google will begin displaying a ‘not secure’ warning to users if you don’t have a valid SSL certificate.
-In recent months Google has been in introducing a new initiative to help users browse the web safely, and this is included in the latest roll out.
+In recent months Google has been introducing a new initiative to help users browse the web safely, and this is included in the latest roll out.

 The upcoming update that will be applied to the Google Chrome web browser includes a requirement for an SSL certificate on any page that contains a contact form, quick quote form or any kind of text input.
-Without it, users of the Chrome browser will be warned that the page is not secure.
+Without it, users of the Chrome and Firefox browser will be warned that the page is not secure.

 Once applied your web address will begin with “https://” rather than the standard “http://” – and will mean you avoid visitors to your website seeing the following: